vlaunyc/js-object-oriented-object-relations-methods-readme/README.md

 }
 ```

-So you can see that the code above uses the filter method to go through the rooms in the store and return each of the rooms that have a hotelId equal to the id of the hotel receiving the rooms method call.
-Ok, that was the hard one, now let's write a method such that we can call `room.hotel()` and the hotel associated with the room is returned.
+So you can see that the code above uses the `filter` method to go through the rooms in the store and return each of the rooms that have a hotelId equal to the id of the hotel receiving the rooms method call.
+Ok, that was the hard one, now let's write a method `room.hotel()` such that the hotel associated with the room is returned.

 ```js